This article was translated by AI using Gemini 2.5 Pro from the original Chinese version. Minor inaccuracies may remain.

 std::memcpy(new_points, points, sizeof(points));

-Not only does this save multiple function calls, but memcpy and memmove are highly optimized built-in functions (which can be vectorized via SIMD).
-Therefore, the efficiency is much higher compared to directly calling the copy constructor for duplication.
+This not only saves multiple function calls, but memcpy and memmove themselves are highly optimized builtin functions (which can be vectorized using SIMD).
+Therefore, their efficiency is much higher compared to direct copying via copy constructors.

 To make our vector faster, we can also apply this optimization.
-Using if constexpr added in C++17 for compile-time judgment, we can easily write the following code:
+Using if constexpr introduced in C++17 for compile-time checks, we can easily write the following code:

 void grow(std::size_t new_capacity)